caseykneale/PickingALanguage2020/fieldnotes/revisitting_old_things/readme.md

 ## Python 3.x to Julia to Python 2.7
 I made the conscious choice to mostly leave python behind ~2 years ago.
 There are a variety of reasons why, all of them are practical and related to the line of work I do.
 Nevertheless, it's always good to revisit previous decisions, and be critical of them.
 Even if they are successful.

-Did I miss anything from Python?
+- Did I miss anything from Python?
 No.
-Did Python offer me anything Julia didn't?
+- Did Python offer me anything Julia didn't?
 No.
-Was Python easier/faster to write?
+- Was Python easier/faster to write?
 No.
-Was Python faster?
+- Was Python faster?
 No.

-It felt like crash landing on an island long inhabitted by a cargocult - the space adventure was no longer fun nor practical...
+It felt like I had just exitted hyperspace by a swift crash landing on an island that was long inhabitted by a cargocult - the space adventure was no longer fun nor practical...
 I missed the broadcast operator, basic mathematical data structure support in base, the ability to easily put code in parallel (foobar times out slow code), unicode support, macros, actually thinking about making code fast rather then language specific hacks, and all the other little things you get by just typing `julia` into terminal.

 ## Thank You Google